davidjurgens/crown/README.md

   * [Mohammad Taher Pilehvar](http://www.pilevar.com/taher/), Sapienza University of Rome

-CROWN is also not possible without the extensive effort by the WordNet team in creating the resource and the Wiktioary community in creating and maintaining a community-constructed dictionary.
+CROWN is also not possible without the extensive effort by the WordNet team in creating the resource and the Wiktionary community in creating and maintaining a community-constructed dictionary.

 # Contact